-A medical card is issued by the HSE and those people who hold a Medical Card are entitled to a range of Health Services free of charge.
+A medical card is issued by the HSE and those people who hold a medical card are entitled to a range of Health Services free of charge.
 The quickest way to obtain a medical card is to use the online form on the HSE’s website.
 You will need a printer to print off the application pack.

 According to the HSE’s website 97% of medical applications are processed in 15 days.
 To qualify for a medical card, your weekly income must be below a certain figure for your family size.
 Cash income, savings, investments and property (except for your own home) are taken into account in the means test.

-If you are below the age of 16, your eligibility for a Medical Card will be based on your parent's income.
-GP visit cards: If you do not qualify for a medical card on income grounds, you may qualify for a GP visit card.
+If you are below the age of 16, your eligibility for a Medical Card will be based on your parent’s income.

 If you have a medical card you are entitled to: